YichuXu/YichuXu.github.io/_pages/about.md

 - <span style="color: #008B8B">**Inverse Problems**</span>: Real-world degradation restoration, Generative priors
 - <span style="color: #87CEEB">**AI Agents**</span>: Planning and Decision-Making, Reinforcement learning

+I am actively seeking collaborations and currently looking for PhD positions!
+If you are interested in working together or have potential PhD opportunities, please feel free to reach out to me.
+I am eager to join teams or labs that value innovation in AI-driven perception, cross-modal learning, and AI agent systems.

 # 🔥 News
 - Three papers accepted by CVPR'25!